 The most reliable way to check real-time road status is by calling local taxi operators in Manali or by monitoring BRO’s official announcements.
 The BRO Atal Tunnel official website has updated information.
 Local taxi unions and Manali tourism offices also share updates on Facebook groups.
 Do not rely on information more than 48 hours old during early season, as conditions can change rapidly with a fresh snowfall at high passes.

-Frequently Asked Questions — Manali Leh Highway 2026
+Frequently Asked Questions, Manali Leh Highway 2026

-Is Manali Leh Highway open right now in March 2026?
+Is Manali Leh Highway open right now in June 2026?

 Which passes are on the Manali Leh Highway?

 The highway crosses four major passes: Baralacha La (16,047 ft), Nakee La (15,547 ft), Lachulung La (16,616 ft), and Tanglang La (17,582 ft).
-Rohtang Pass used to be the first pass, but it is now bypassed entirely by the Atal Tunnel.
+Rohtang Pass used to be the first pass on the route, but it is now bypassed entirely by the Atal Tunnel, which is open year-round.

 Is the Atal Tunnel open in winter 2026?